Interstate Highway System: The Most Important Road Network in the United States

-Interstate Highways are a collection of controlled-access highways in the United States.
-The original Interstate network was completed in 1986 — 35 years after authorization by Congress.
-Since the completion of the original network, the Interstate System has added an extra 48,000 miles
+The Interstate Highway System is a network of controlled-access highways in the United States.
+The original Interstate network was completed in 1986, but it has since grown to include an additional 48,000 miles of road.

-Three digit Interstate Highways are loops or spurs of a mainline Interstate Highway.
-Even digit highways connect to an Interstate at both termini or form a loop around a location.
-Odd numbered three digit highways connect to one Interstate and are spur routes.
+Most states use a standard mileage system, with 0 miles starting at the west or south termini and increasing as you travel east or north.
+Odd-numbered highways travel north and south, while even-numbered highways travel east and west.
+Interstates with low numbers are in the south and the west, while higher numbers are in the north and east.
+Three-digit Interstate Highways are loops or spurs of a mainline Interstate Highway.
+Even-digit highways connect to an Interstate at both termini or form a loop around a location.
+Odd-numbered three-digit highways connect to one Interstate and are spur routes.